Continuation – Steps in Building an Ideal Custom Wine Cellar in CA

 The custom wine cellar door should be an exterior grade door, sealed on three sides with weather-stripping.
 The bottom of the door should have a threshold and a door sweep.

-Interior grade doors are not recommended for custom wine cellars, because they will affect the temperature and humidity inside.
+Interior grade doors are not recommended for refrigerated wine cellars, because they will affect the temperature and humidity inside.
 A refrigerated wine cellar’s temperature should be maintained within 55 to 58 degrees Fahrenheit, and the humidity within 55% to 75%.
 Only an exterior grade door can provide an effective barrier between the wine cellar room and the outside.

 Some wine cellar experts opt to install a glass wine cellar door.
 If so, make sure that it is thermopaned, for optimum insulation properties, and to make sure that it does not condensate.
 Solid wood wine cellar doors are another good option.

 9. Installing Effective Custom Wine Cellar Lighting